alex-mous/3D-Printer/README.md

 </h3>

 <h3> BOM and Cost </h3>
-See BOM.csv for a list of the parts that need to be purchased.
-The total cost is around $700.
+See BOM.pdf for a list of the parts that need to be purchased.
+The total cost is around $725.
 However, your actual cost may vary depending on shipping, tax, etc. Note: the two rolls of PLA filament quoted are an estimate of how much plastic was used.
 You may find that you need more filament.
 Also, while you may be able to find cheaper alternatives to some of these parts, please be careful when economizing on very important parts such as the hotend.
 Some parts may need modification to work properly.

 <h3> Tools </h3>
 A list of the tooling required is in Tooling.pdf.
 Please tell me if you find you need more tools so I can add those tools to the list.